Cartel (Cartel album): Background

 Prior to the release of their debut album, Cartel were attracting major label attention.
 In September 2005, Chroma was released through independent label The Militia Group.
 Within a year, the group signed to major label Epic, and their debut album had sold over 100,000 copies.
 Sometime in 2006, Mediaedge:cia and True Entertainment contacted Dr Pepper with the concept of placing a band inside a bubble to record an album.
 In January 2007, Dr Pepper approached the band asking if they would like to participate.

 Around this time, a radio campaign was set up for potential second single "Say Anything (Else)".
 The group's label, however, said "We gotta do this (the bubble)."
 They went on further to explain, "If we take this momentum now and then dump a new record on top of it, we could probably blow it out."
 Vocalist/guitarist Will Pugh pondered "the timing [with a second single] wasn't going to work out with the bubble. ...
 But they screwed the pooch with that record.
 Like, how could we not work more than one single?
 This is insane."

+Music

+The album's style is similar to its predecessor.
+Stylistically, it combines elements of pop-punk, alternative rock and indie rock.
+Alternative Press categorized the album as "scene music".